we are driving change in diabetes

 The Team Novo Nordisk mission is to inspire, educate and empower people affected by diabetes.

 When diagnosed with diabetes, many people think it means they won’t be able to live life the way they’d hoped.
 Team Novo Nordisk makes it our mission to show the world what may be possible with diabetes.
 It is because of the past 100 years of innovation within diabetes management that we are able to race at the highest level of the sport, inspiring everyone with diabetes to pursue their dreams.
-Cheer us on as we change diabetes - one race at a time.
+Cheer us on as we drive change in diabetes - one race at a time.

-Cheer us on as we change diabetes
+Cheer us on as we drive change in diabetes

 one race at a time